cvxgrp/diffcp/README.md

 * [SCS](https://github.com/bodono/scs-python)
 * Python 3.x

-If you require Python 2 support, please file a Github issue.

 ### Cone programs
 `diffcp` differentiates through a primal-dual cone program pair.
 The primal problem must be expressed as